 - No logs

 CyberGhost is another popular VPN.
 This provider has teams working in both Romania and Germany.
 However, their main office is in Romania, which places them outside of the 5, 9 and 14 Eyes jurisdiction.
+You can explore more about CyberGhost in our in-depth review.

 - Very user-friendly